 As the name says, the dish consists of almost ripe mangoes cut into thin strips covered with sambal (in addition to peppers, the sauce has shrimp paste and a little lemon broth).
 A great accompaniment for grilled fish and shrimp.

-Terung means eggplant in Bahasa – this dish consists of fried eggplants covered with sambal made with very potent peppers (chilli and bird’s eye), garlic, shrimp paste, sugar and salt.
+Terung means eggplant in Bahasa – this dish consists of fried eggplants covered with a sambal made with very potent peppers (chili and bird’s eye), garlic, shrimp paste, sugar, and salt.

 It is a very popular dish throughout Indonesia and every region of the country has its typical satay.
-An example is the Sate Padang, originated from Padang (a town in the island of Sumatra) which consists of a skewer with beef or tongue served in a thick sauce made with rice flour and spices such as turmeric, ginger, curry, coriander, cumin and galangal.
+An example is the Sate Padang, which originated from Padang (a town on the island of Sumatra) which consists of a skewer with beef or tongue served in a thick sauce made with rice flour and spices such as turmeric, ginger, curry, coriander, cumin, and galangal.

 Ikan Goreng means fried fish.
-In this Indonesian dish, the fish is marinated in a paste usually containing lemon juice, chilli pepper, coriander, turmeric, galangal and shallot (the ingredients may vary according to the region of the country), and later fried in immersion.
+In this Indonesian dish, the fish is marinated in a paste usually containing lemon juice, chili pepper, coriander, turmeric, galangal, and shallot (the ingredients may vary according to the region of the country), and later fried in immersion.
 It is common to serve Ikan Goreng with rice and sambal.

 Mie Goreng (fried noodle) is a street food very famous in Indonesia and similar to Nasi Goreng, but with noodles instead of rice.
-The dish is derived from a Chinese recipe but without pork, since the majority of Indonesia population is Muslim.
-Mie Goreng can be made with sautéed fried noodles with Kecap Manis sauce, egg, bean sprout, meat (chicken, beef, shrimp, bakso) and vegetables.
+The dish is derived from a Chinese recipe but without pork, since the majority of the Indonesian population is Muslim.
+Mie Goreng can be made with sautéed fried noodles with Kecap Manis sauce, egg, bean sprout, meat (chicken, beef, shrimp, bakso), and vegetables.